 Col. Robert H. York Yanks Take Role in Stride Governing Postwar Germany Porter, Cpls.
-J. W. McComb., Bill Thomsom and Archie Lee who professionally three hours during which time you can To the fighting man, the administration of Military Government in I-E program is a means of occupying a Germany, for the most part, is routine and boring.
-To a few, it has Battling Boomer Trains interest him now and prove advantageous provided an opportunity to engage in a field interesting to them. before in all history on such a farreaching and intensive scale, is rendered all the more staggering at the beginning because hundreds of thousands of displaced persons have added their complex problems to the basic task-of providing food and public safety, of preventing epidemics and controlling finances.
-As American doughboys take on their dents to guide them.
-Other wars have existing governments of the defeated general policies laid down by the victors.
-The first basic policy of the occupation forces is that the comfort, happiness and qualified men may enroll in USAFI welfare of the German population are entirely secondary to the job of gover- The 331st area of occupation covers approximately 90 towns and villages.
-The Germans rather than congregate them in regimental headquarters staff, as supreme welding, instrument repair, automechanics and other similar subjects.
-According to Lt.
-Miller, these courses are not designed administration in the hand of the buerger-for this reason we've established road- This job, which has never been done administrator, a public utilities and sani- Billeting and feeding displaced nationals are the responsibility of the German people.
+J. W. McComb., Bill Thomsom and Archie Lee who professionally three hours during which time you can To the fighting man, the administration of Military Government in Germany, for the most part, is routine and boring.
+To a few, it has Battling Boomer Trains provided an opportunity to engage in a field interesting to them.
+This job, which has never been done administrator, a public utilities and sanibefore in all history on such a farreaching and intensive scale, is rendered all the more staggering at the beginning because hundreds of thousands of displaced persons have added their complex problems to the basic task of providing food and public safety, of preventing epidemics and controlling finances.
+As American doughboys take on their intried assignment, they have no precedents to guide them.
+Other wars have ended in token occupation but with existing governments of the defeated general policies laid down by the victors.
+The first basic policy of the occupation forces is that the comfort, happiness and entirely secondary to the job of gover- The 331st area of occupation covers approximately 90 towns and villages.
+The Germans rather than congregate them in regimental headquarters staff, as supreme Billeting and feeding displaced nationals are the responsibility of the German people.
 The DPs are treated on the same level and receive the same amount of rations as the German populace.
 Working while awaiting transportation to their native lands is the privilege of the DPs Some of the DPs in smaller towns have voluntarily joined in a farm program, others are working in factories making dehydrated foods.